AGSweeney/ClearCore-Motion-Stack/README.md

 - This project is not an official Teknic product.
 - Exact parity with ClearLink in every edge case is not guaranteed.
 - This project is not intended to replace full PLC or CNC control systems.
+- This firmware is intended for development, migration, and internal machine integration use.
+It is not positioned as a commercial ODVA-conformant offering, and no ODVA conformance certification is claimed, sought, or implied.

 ## Status